 Depending on your city’s requirements, the timeframe for solar panel installation can range from one week to a month.
 Your local government or utility company may require you to upgrade your main panel, which requires an additional electrical permit and two or three inspections with the city.
 This can add a few days to the process.
 If you’re not sure exactly how long it will take, contact the solar installers to find out more information.

-The utility company must approve your solar panel installation.
+The utility company must approve your Solar Panel Installation Process.
 Before the installers can begin installing your home solar panels, they must get the utilities’ approval and have them installed.
 Once the utilities give the go-ahead, the system will be connected to the grid.
 It may take two weeks or a month to get all of this approved.
 And that’s all for step one.
 And don’t forget to check the progress of your paperwork!